No excuse for adult abuse. Report it.

 Safeguarding adults is protecting an adult's right to live in safety, free from abuse and neglect.
 It is about people and organisations working together to prevent and stop abuse and neglect happening.
 The Newcastle Safeguarding Adults Board makes sure that all organisations work closely together, using the same policies and procedures, to protect and prevent abuse of adults at risk.

-Abuse can happen anywhere.
+Abuse or neglect can happen anywhere.
 It can take place in a person's own home, in a residential or nursing home, a hospital, day centre or in the street.

-Abuse is never ok.
-If you, or someone you know is being abused, it is important to tell someone.
+Abuse and neglect is never ok.
+If you, or someone you know is being abused or neglected, it is important to tell someone.
 You can tell someone you trust or contact Adult Social Care on the telephone numbers at the top of this page.
-Stopping adult abuse is everyone's responsibility and anybody can raise a concern.
+Stopping adult abuse or neglect is everyone's responsibility and anybody can raise a concern.

 Adult Social Care have a duty to make enquiries into the alleged abuse or neglect of adults at risk.
 Adult Social Care will do this alongside the person who is at risk. and anyone else who is important to them.
-The response will depend on the wishes and the circumstances of the person who is being abused and the seriousness of the situation.
+The response will depend on the wishes and the circumstances of the person who is being abused or neglected and the seriousness of the situation.
 If they are in danger, our primary concern will be to ensure their safety.
-There may be a need for further action or investigation in order to protect the adult, or others, from abuse.
+There may be a need for further action or investigation in order to protect the adult, or others, from abuse or neglect.

 There are different forms of abuse or neglect:

 - Physical abuse - being hit or slapped, being given the wrong medication on purpose, being locked in somewhere, tied up or force fed.

 - Sexual abuse - being touched or kissed when it is not wanted, being made to touch or kiss someone else, being made to watch pornography, being raped, getting something (e.g. gifts or money) as a result of performing sexual acts which a person could not or did not consent to.